docknetwork/react-native-sdk/docs/ecosystem-tools.md

 ## Expected Output

-When you run the above code, you should expect an output similar to this:
+When you run the above code, you should expect output similar to this:

 ```json
 {